agalue/opennms-drift-kubernetes/README.kops.md

   --node-count 5 \
   --zones us-east-2a \
   --cloud-labels Environment=Test,Department=Support \
-  --kubernetes-version 1.14.6 \
+  --kubernetes-version 1.14.8 \
   --networking calico
 ```

 > **IMPORTANT:** Remember to change the settings to reflect your desired environment.

-> **WARNING:** There seems to be a problem with K8s 1.14.7 and ELB creation (supposed to be fixed on 1.14.8 as of [#82923](https://github.com/kubernetes/kubernetes/issues/82923)).
+> **WARNING:** There are problem with K8s 1.14.7 and ELB creation (fixed on 1.14.8 as of [#82923](https://github.com/kubernetes/kubernetes/issues/82923)).
 This leads to not having services with type LoadBalancer affecting the Ingress Controller and cert-manager.

 Edit the cluster configuration to enable creating Route 53 entries for Ingress hosts: